SoftwareAG/webmethods-api-gateway/samples/docker/README.md

 The docker stop is parameterized with the number of seconds required for a graceful shutdown of the API Gateway and the API Gateway Docker container name.

 **Note**: The docker stop does not destroy the state of the API Gateway.
 On restarting the Docker container all assets that have been created or configured are available again.

+### Managing API Gateway Images
+You can manage the API Gateway images using the `is_container.sh` script
+* `saveImage` : To save an API Gateway image to a file (creating a tar ball from an image)
+* `loadImage` : To load an image to a Docker registry (loading an image into a Docker registry from tar ball)